RedisLabs/redislabs-docs/content/kubernetes/active-active/prepare-clusters.md

 ### Cluster names

-The combination of the REC name and namespace (`<rec-name>.<namespace-name>`) must be unique for each participating cluster the Active-Active database.
+The combination of the REC name and namespace (`<rec-name>.<namespace-name>`) must be unique for each participating cluster in the Active-Active database.

-For example, if you have two K8s clusters, each with their own REC named `rec-chicago` in a namespace named `ns-illinois`.
-The value of `<rec-name>.<namespace-name>` for both RECs would be `rec-chicago.ns-illinois`.
+For example, if you have two K8s clusters, each with their own REC named `rec-chicago` in a namespace named `ns-illinois`, the value of `<rec-name>.<namespace-name>` for both RECs would be `rec-chicago.ns-illinois`.
 These can't be used for the same Active-Active database.

 ### Configure external routing